HonghaoNU/BinarySPA/README.md

 ### Rules

-- `1` indicates the gene is a marker for the cell type
+- Use `1` to indicate that a gene is a marker for a cell type
-- `0` indicates the gene is not a marker
+- Use `0` when the gene is not a marker
-- A cell type can have multiple markers
+- Each cell type can have multiple marker genes
-- A marker gene can belong to multiple cell types
+- A gene can be a marker for multiple cell types
-- All non-marker entries must be `0`
+- All non-marker entries should be `0`
-- Column names must be gene symbols
+- Column names should be gene symbols
-- Row names must be cell type labels
+- Row names should be cell type labels
-- File format must be `.csv`
+- The marker file should be saved as a `.csv` file
+-
 ### Example (markers.csv)

 ```